SecretIdetity/Diplomacy/README.md

 A basic Diplomacy Windows application.
 Please note that it is still in development and not in a playable state.
 Compiled Release Files will be published once it is.
-I also will make the compiled in-dev files aviable somewhere.
+I also will make the compiled in-dev files available somewhere.

 _**WORK IN PROGRESS, NOT SURE WHEN OR IF THIS WILL BE FINISHED**_